 From a High-Growth, Series A SaaS Startup to Nationwide Scale

-When I joined Clever, it was still defining what it wanted to be—a secure sign-on bridge for K-12 students to access digital learning tools.
+When I joined Clever, it was still defining what it wanted to be, a secure sign-on bridge for K-12 students to access digital learning tools.
 The vision was simple: make logins frictionless, safe, and universal.

 The execution was anything but simple.
 Schools had hundreds of different systems, inconsistent data sources, and complex permission models.
 Teachers were losing hours managing accounts.
 Students were losing access altogether.

-My job was to bring clarity—to make something this complex feel invisible.
+My job was to bring clarity, to make something this complex feel invisible.

 Setting the Foundation

 As the founding UX lead, I partnered directly with the CTO and co-founders to design the first scalable version of Clever’s Single Sign-On (SSO) and onboarding experience.
-My early work centered on system architecture and accessibility—not just interface polish, but designing an operational language between schools, apps, and the students who used them.

 Design Thinking in Motion